GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 1. Execute the utility with the following command.
 You can specify the [target language code](https://cloud.google.com/translate/media/docs/languages).
 The default target language is `de-DE` for German.
 For example to test with Italian, execute the below command.
-In this example we use device number `0`.
+The following example uses device number `0`.
 Replace that with your device number if
 necessary:

         python3 translate-microphone.py --lang it-IT --dev 0